HackathonHackers/code-of-conduct/README.md

 This document aims to make HH a place for everyone to feel welcome.
 The rules, guidelines, and code of conduct that follow apply to all [HH subgroups](https://github.com/HackathonHackers/groups), although subgroups may also extend these to better serve their own community.

+### Da Rules

+These are the rules/the things this space is not for.
+We tried to keep them short, with more indepth explanations in the appendix.
+Breaking any of these will result in your prompt removal from HH.

+* No [harassment](#appendix-a-definitions) of any kind.
+* No spam.
+If Gmail wouldn't put it in my inbox, it shouldn't be in HH.
+This includes doing attention-catching things like writing in all caps, using linkbait headlines, or otherwise editing the post or preview to pop out at the cost of other posts.
+* No recruiting for your startup, company, job, or organization.
+Consider posting in [HH Job Listings](http://hh.gd/jobs) instead.
+* No posting requests or giveaways for free stuff/invites.
+Those belong in [HH Free Stuff](http://hh.gd/freestuff).

 ## About Hackathon Hackers

 Hackathon Hackers is a space where people learn together.